 As a research design, the CLD project consists of a number of case studies conducted in regions that are experiencing high volumes of Chinese investment.
-These case studies, in Southeast Asia, Central Asia, Africa, and South Asia, are being conducted by the three researchers and the Principal Investigator.
-In addition, four Development Specialists are conducting on-going fieldwork in countries from Vanuatu to Hungary that will contribute to four micro-studies.
+These case studies, in Southeast Asia (Vietnam), Central Asia (Tajikistan), Africa (Ethiopia), and South Asia (Pakistan), are being conducted by the three researchers and the Principal Investigator.
+In addition, four Development Specialists are conducting on-going fieldwork in countries including Vanuatu, Afghanistan and Hungary that will contribute to four micro-studies.

 The aim of the case studies and micro-studies is to:

 - develop empirical data on the impact of Chinese capital in fragile legal and regulatory environments to understand how both Chinese economic actors and counterparts in the host state are reacting to the new normal, and

 - develop a comparative research design to theorize how CLD suggests a type of order that extends through a conjuncture of multiscalar cross-border, regional, and local processes.

 The ultimate aim of the CLD project is to inform both the academic discussion of China's ascendance and the role of law therein, and also popular perception of such questions.